 In a second post, Samaniego points to the inclusion of a “backdoor” mention in the code, though it is undetermined if the backdoor mentioned is a joke on the developer’s part.

-In computing terminologies, "backdoors" in an app can allow a developer to install other apps onto or bypass encryptions in a user's phone without the user's consent.
+In computing terminologies, “backdoors” in an app can allow a developer to install other apps onto or bypass encryptions in a user’s phone without the user’s consent.
+While the use of “backdoor” in the code may be a bit of placeholder, it also stands as an example of going against secure coding standards.

 Samaniego recommended that the app of the PNP not be installed until the privacy risks are addressed by the creator of the application.